Thomas H. Gale House

-The Thomas H. Gale House, or simply Thomas Gale House, is a house located in the Chicago suburb of Oak Park, Illinois, United States.
+The Thomas H. Gale House, or simply Thomas Gale House, is a home at 1027 Chicago Avenue in Oak Park, a suburb of Chicago, Illinois, United States.
 The house was designed by famous American architect Frank Lloyd Wright in 1892 and is an example of his early work.
 The house was designed by Wright independently while he was still employed in the architecture firm of Adler & Sullivan, run by engineer Dankmar Adler and architect, Louis Sullivan; taking outside commissions was something that Sullivan forbade.
 The house is significant because of what it shows about Wright's early development period.
 The Parker House is listed as contributing property to a U.S. federally Registered Historic District.
 The house was designated an Oak Park Landmark in 2002.

 History

-The Thomas H. Gale House is one of three houses along Chicago Avenue in Oak Park, two of which belong to a group known as American architect Frank Lloyd Wright's "Bootleg Houses".
+The Thomas H. Gale House is one of three houses along Chicago Avenue in Oak Park, which belong to a group known as American architect Frank Lloyd Wright's "Bootleg Houses".
 This trio of houses, also including the Robert P. Parker House and the Walter Gale House, were designed by Wright independently while he was still employed by Adler and Sullivan.
 Architect Louis Sullivan loaned Wright money during the construction of his own home and studio, and Wright was working it off at the firm; independent work was forbidden by Sullivan.
 The Thomas Gale house is especially similar to the Robert P. Parker House.
 In all, Wright designed at least eight "bootleg houses" moonlighting while still under contract with Sullivan.
 When Sullivan found out about the side projects, in late 1892 or early 1893, Wright was dismissed.
 The Thomas Gale House is one of at least four which still stand; sources vary as to the exact numbers.

 The three bootleg houses were part of a series of homes which had small differences but nearly identical plans.
 They include the aforementioned Walter Gale House and Parker House, the Francis Woolley House, also located in Oak Park, and the Robert G. Emmond House in La Grange, Illinois.
 Thomas H. Gale, a prominent Oak Park citizen, purchased six adjacent lots on Chicago Avenue from his father, Edwin, in 1891 when he married Laura Robeson.
 He selected Wright to design his home and construction began in July 1892 at a cost of US$3,000.
 During the summer of 1892, the Gales lived with Thomas Gale's parents until their home was complete at the end of the year.
 The next year, Thomas' brother Walter purchased the lot adjacent to the Thomas Gale House and commissioned Wright to design his home, as well; the commission was Wright's first after leaving Adler and Sullivan.